geerlingguy/raspberry-pi-pcie-devices/_boards_cm/waveshare-cm4-io-base.md

 link: https://www.waveshare.com/cm4-io-base-b.htm
 videos: []
 ---
 This board has a 1 Gbps Ethernet port and features 2x MIPI-Camera connectors.
-It also has an M.2 E-key slot capable of using NVMe SSDs or other PCIe peripherals.
-It has a full size HDMI port, an RTC with battery backup, and a 4-pin fan connector with a fan controller.
+It also has an M.2 M-key slot capable of using NVMe SSDs or other PCIe peripherals.
+It has a full size HDMI port, an RTC with battery backup (Version B only), and a 4-pin fan connector with a fan controller (Version B only).
 It also has 2x USB 2.0 ports and a built-in USB 2.0 hub.

+Sold in 2 versions:
+* Version A lacks RTC, RTC battery holder, fan controller (20€/25$ - https://www.waveshare.com/cm4-io-base-a.htm)
+* Version B includes RTC, RTC battery holder, fan controller (37€/40 - https://www.waveshare.com/cm4-io-base-b.htm)